What Is A Canine Tooth?

 Why Is It Called a Canine Tooth?

 Canine teeth are named for their resemblance to a dog's fangs.
 Human canines aren't as long, pronounced or sharp as the equivalent teeth in a dog's mouth, but they're in the same position and they're often longer and more pointed than the other teeth.
-Another name for canine teeth is eye teeth, due to the fact that they sit directly below the eye sockets, says the Oxford English Dictionary .
+Another name for canine teeth is eye teeth, due to the fact that they sit directly below the eye sockets, says the commonly used English to Hindi online dictionary Shabdkosh.
 Dentists also call them cuspids.

 When Do Canine Teeth Appear in the Mouth?

 Primary canine teeth generally appear after the incisors and first molar teeth.
-According to the American Dental Association , the first canine tooth usually erupts in the upper jaw after the baby is around 16 months old, then by the age of 23 months, most babies have all their canine teeth.
-Children begin to lose their primary canines at between age 9 and 12.
+The first canine tooth usually erupts in the upper jaw when the baby is around 17 to 23 months old, then by the end of 23 months, most babies have full-fledged canine teeth.
+Children begin to lose their primary canines between age 9 and 12.

 Why Do We Need Canine Teeth?